 5.)
 Keep it on the down-low.
-There’s nothing wrong with planning your wedding before you’re engaged, and there’s nothing wrong with this being common knowledge, but there is something wrong with becoming consumed by it.
+There’s nothing wrong with planning your wedding before you’re engaged and nothing wrong with this being common knowledge, but there is something wrong with becoming consumed by it.
 Not only will your current significant other begin to feel like their only purpose in life is to provide a specific role in your wedding fantasy, but any future significant others might be a bit put off by the whole ordeal.
 Remember, the point of having a wedding is to get married, not just to throw the perfect party.

 Lily’s Bridal – Maryland’s Premier Bridal Boutique – Wedding Dresses, Bridesmaids Dresses, Mothers Dresses, and Tuxedo Rentals.
 Call today and book your appointment 410-553-9336 or book online!